TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    :exc:`ValueError` is raised if such a substitution is detected.

    .. note::
-      For projects where startup time is critical, this class allows for potentially minimizing the cost of loading a module if it is never used.
+      For projects where startup time is critical, this kundi allows for potentially minimizing the cost of loading a module if it is never used.
-      For projects where startup time is not essential then use of this class is **heavily** discouraged due to error messages created during loading being postponed and thus occurring out of context.
+      For projects where startup time is not essential then use of this kundi is **heavily** discouraged due to error messages created during loading being postponed and thus occurring out of context.